LinasEin/start_follow_read/README.md

-This repo relies on an old version of pytorch and python2 and might be difficult to run at this point.
-A python3 version based on a newer version of pytorch has been developed.
-I personally haven't verified it for correctness, but it appears to mirror this code very closely. https://github.com/sharmaannapurna/start_follow_read_py3.
+This is an updated version of SFR repo.
+Contains updated dependency versions (+py3).
+Code updates are based on https://github.com/sharmaannapurna/start_follow_read_py3, however, this suggested solution does not include all the scripts to run preprocessing, training and validation.
+Tested with validation scripts.
+There still might be some flaws especially where outdated py2 code is used.

 # Start Follow Read